 Today you will visit Kumbakonam and Dharasuram village.
 The village, located 3 km from Kumbakonam, is known for the Airavateswara temple constructed by the Rajaraja Chola II in the 12th century A and is an exquisite symbol of the supremacy of Chola architectural style D. The temple is a recognised UNESCO World Heritage monument.
 Airavat is the holy White Elephant and the temple is dedicated to the Lord of Airavat.
-Evening performance of Bharathanatyam with traditional vegetarian dinner.
+(Only for groups, in the evening performance of Bharathanatyam with traditional vegetarian dinner).
+Overnight at Kumbakonam (B).

 8° Day: visit Tanjavur temple